kbparagua/js-crash-course/05_oop.md

 var bruce = new person("bruce"); // {name: "bruce"}
 ```

-It is a convention in the javascript community to capitalized the first letter of the constructor name.
+It is a convention in the javascript community to capitalize the first letter of the constructor name.

 ```js
 function Person(name){